top of page

 Alternatives and Complementary Strategies

 • Natural Consequences: Allow children to experience the direct results of their actions when safe and appropriate.
+This helps in understanding the implications of their choices.

 Supporting Toronto Families in Positive Parenting